 Canadians in Cassino Battlefield Tour: the Canadians must help in Cassino area

-As Mark Zuelcke remembers in his Book The Liri Valley: Canada’s World War II Breakthrough to Rome on July 1943 about 26.000 Canadians landed in Sicily.
-When on September the Allied invaded Italy, the Canadians were involved with the 8th Army in the battle of the Moro River, Villa Rogatti, San Leonardo, Casa Berardi, Cider Crossroads and Ortona against the 90th Panzer Grenadier and the 1st Parachute Division.
-Due to all the difficulties the 5th Army have had on the Winter Line, General Harold Alexander decided to concentrate all the Allied’s efforts on the Gustav line from Monte Cassino to Minturno.
+As Mark Zuelcke remembers in his book The Liri Valley: Canadaâs World War II Breakthrough to Rome (July 1943), about 26,000 Canadians landed in Sicily.
+When, in September, the Allies invaded Italy, the Canadians were involved with the 8th Army in the battles of the Moro River, Villa Rogatti, San Leonardo, Casa Berardi, Cider Crossroads, and Ortona against the 90th Panzer Grenadier and the 1st Parachute Division.
+Due to all the difficulties the 5th Army had on the Winter Line, General Harold Alexander decided to concentrate all the Allied efforts on the Gustav Line, from Monte Cassino to Minturno.

 Operation Diadem on the Gustav Line